 Silence takes many forms in a dysfunctional family but shunning is a sort of final silence.
-Before shunning there was first the silence of the controller who chose not to reveal truth so they could manipulate an outcome.
-There was the silence of children who were afraid to tell the truth for fear of what will happen when they got home.
-There was the silence of conspiracy where the enabler keep their mouths shut out of loyalty to the abuser.
+Before shunning there was first the silence of the controller who chose not to reveal the truth so they could manipulate an outcome.
+There was the silence of children who were afraid, to tell the truth for fear of what will happen when they got home.
+There was the silence of conspiracy where the enabler keeps their mouths shut out of loyalty to the abuser.
 And then when all the lies hit the truth and someone spoke out, there comes the silence of shunning where no one talks to you anymore because you have broken the rules and you are now officially ostracized.

 It goes without saying that sins of omission are often fueled by silence.
 Silence has enabled racism, sexism and the cruelest abuse this world has ever seen.